AMRS's Market Seesaw: Yearly Gains & Recent Declines – What to Expect?

-The performance of the stock price over the year has been up and down, leaving investors with either an optimistic or pessimistic outlook, depending on how they interpret the data.
-The index has shown a price loss of -43.25% this year.
-Over the last six months, there has been a stronger performance of -67.36%.
-The price of AMRS leaped by -36.16% during the last 30 days period.
-For the last 5-days stocks have improved 7.19%.
+The stock price performance over the year has been a mixed bag, resulting in a range of outlooks from optimistic to pessimistic depending on the observer.
+This year’s metric has recorded a Price decrease of -50.32%.
+However, over the past six months, we’ve seen a stronger performance of -72.36%.
+The price of AMRS leaped by -37.18% over the last 30 days.
+And in the last five days, it has fallen by -7.03%.

 Sponsored

-The market performance of Amyris Inc.’s stock has been turbulent in recent times.
-Over the last year, the company’s stock reached its highest point at $4.86 on 09/15/22, while the lowest value for the same duration was $0.70 on 04/26/23.
+The stock market performance of Amyris Inc. has been fairly unsteady.
+Over the last year, the company’s stock hit its highest at $4.86 on 09/15/22, while the lowest price during the same time frame was $0.70, recorded on 04/26/23.

 52-week price history of AMRS Stock

-Analyzing a stock’s 52-week high and low prices can offer important information about its present condition and future outlook.
-Amyris Inc.’s current trading price is -82.14% away from its 52-week high, while its distance from the 52-week low is 24.03%.
-The stock’s price range during this period has varied between$0.70 and $4.86.
-The Amyris Inc.’s shares, which operate in the Basic Materials, saw a trading volume of around 3.38 million for the day, a figure considerably lower than their average daily volume of 4.85 million over last three months.
+The history of a stock’s 52-week high and low prices can provide important information about its current state and future potential.
+Amyris Inc.’s current trading price is -84.36% away from its 52-week high, while its distance from the 52-week low is 8.59%.
+The stock’s price range for this period has been between $0.70 and $4.86.
+The Basic Materials sector company’s shares saw a trading volume of about 6.25 million for the day, which was higher than the average daily volume of 4.84 million over the last three months.

 As of right now, 2 analysts are rating Amyris Inc. as a BUY, 0 of the polled analysts branded the stock as an OVERWEIGHT, 2 analysts are recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 analyst is rating the stock as SELL.